napari/napari.github.io/dev/_sources/tutorials/fundamentals/viewer.md

 viewer.theme = 'dark'
 ```

 You can also change the theme using the "Toggle theme" keyboard shortcut, by default {kbd}`Command/Control+Shift+T`.
 Note that changing the theme using this shortcut will only change the *current* viewer theme.
-If you wish to make the change permanent for all viewers, make sure to also change your settings in the **Appearance** tab of the **Preferences** menu.
+If you wish to make the change permanent for all viewers, make sure to also change your settings in the **Appearance** tab of the [**Preferences** dialog](napari-preferences).

 Adding your own custom theme isn't too hard but it requires creating your own color `palette` and rebuilding the icons.
 It's also possible for [plugins to contribute a theme](contributions-themes).
 If people want more themes, we're happy to add them or you can look at our [contributing guidelines](napari-contributing) for more information about building the icons and add one yourself!